Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureAnimals.

 Location.
 39° 45.297′ N, 75° 32.878′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Brandywine Park.
-Marker can be reached from North Park Drive south of North Van Buren Street, on the right when traveling north.
+It can be reached from North Park Drive south of North Van Buren Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1715 Baynard Blvd, Wilmington DE 19802, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Delaware Blue Hen (here, next to this marker); San Clemente (here, next to this marker); Barred Rock (here, next to this marker); Ameraucana (here, next to this marker); Domestication Origins (here, next to this marker); Angora (here, next to this marker); Snowy Egret (a few steps from this marker); Black and White Ruffed Lemur (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Delaware Blue Hen (here, next to this marker); San Clemente (here, next to this marker); Barred Rock (here, next to this marker); Ameraucana (here, next to this marker); Domestication Origins (here, next to this marker); Angora (here, next to this marker); Snowy Egret (a few steps from this marker); Black and White Ruffed Lemur (within shouting distance of this marker).
 Touch for a list and map of all markers in Wilmington.

 Paid Advertisement